librecores/librecores-ci-jenkins-server/README.md

 Connect to Jenkins and login:

+Read "YOUR SERVER ADDRESS WILL BE AS FOLLOWS" section in server startup logs (very beginning).
-Open 127.0.0.1:8080 (by default) in your browser while the server is running.
+Try opening these destinations in your browser while the server is running to see what works for your setup.

-Log in with
+When successfull log into Jenkins web GUI with

 Login: admin
 Password: admin